50 Instagram-Worthy Honeymoon Spots

 Most Exotic: Dubai, United Arab Emirates

 WHY GO: Get the best of both worlds: Enjoy a taste of the glamorous city life for a few days and then head out to the desert for tranquility and romance.
+Could there be a more exciting honeymoon destination?
+We think not.

 WHERE TO STAY: You'll feel like royalty at Al Maha, a Luxury Collection Desert Resort and Spa (from $817, Al-Maha.com).
 Settle into your ultra-luxurious tent accommodations, equipped with a private pool and wood deck.